EGO4D/ego-exo4d-egopose/handpose/data_preparation/README.md

 A sample of four ground truth annotation files can be found from [here](https://drive.google.com/drive/folders/17TYpJl523r8nzjRB3cBzxbhr2BhM7R8U?usp=sharing).

 ### Step 3: Extract & undistort Aria images
-Run `main.py` with `steps=raw_image undistorted_image` to first extract Aria raw images to `gt_output_dir`, then perform undistortion to get undistorted Aria images.
+Run `main.py` with `steps=raw_image undistorted_image` to first extract Aria raw images to `<gt-output-dir>`, then perform undistortion to get undistorted Aria images.
 Default is to extract and undistort all manually annotated frames used in all splits (`train/val/test`).
 ```
 python3 main.py \
     --steps raw_image undistorted_image \